iravi89/simple-express/README.md

-# Simple Node
+# Simple Express
 ## Overview
 This is a very simple, bare-bones NodeJS project created for you to use with Docker.
 In this excercise we we are creating reverse proxy.
-A reverse proxy proxy is used to route traffic from one endpoint to multiple endpoints
+A reverse proxy is used to route traffic from one endpoint to multiple endpoints

 ## Reverse Proxy